Documentation

 update_task

-Updates a task: mark done, change priority, refresh the ask, append notes, or record your explicit send consent on that task.
+Updates a task: mark done, park it as waiting (ball on the other side — it reopens by itself on their reply), change priority, assign a project, refresh the ask, append notes, or record your explicit send consent.

 Send consent is only recorded from an explicit approval in your latest message — a question or new information never counts.